 WHAT KINDS OF SESSIONS CAN I ATTEND?

-Over the course of the Convention there are almost 140 sessions designated at the college level.
+Over the course of the Convention there are more than 250 sessions designated at the college level.
 Here are just a few of the topics:

 3 COLLEGE FAVORITES:

 The College Section has designed special sessions that address current issues in the field that reverberate through our classrooms.